 Let’s start a fashion growing potted Christmas trees and if we succeed we can give the spares as a special future Christmas present.

-The Permaculture garden is a lot more than an organic garden.
-Although organic food production often has many clever design elements, the foundation of permaculture design lies in the ethics.
+The Permaculture garden is more than an organic garden.
+Although organic food production often has many innovative elements, a Permaculture designed garden joins each of the elements into functional relationships.
+Also, the foundation of permaculture design lies in the ethics.
 The ethics are both care of earth and care of people.

 Permaculture thinking can be applied to many physical and social structures.
 It is energy-wise and collaborative to minimise the impact of a culture on the surrounding environment.
 A good permaculture design has great potential.
 It can connect neighbours.
 The biggest Permaculture site in the world, The Chikukwa Project, has helped the whole community.